knative/serving/community/WORKING-GROUP-PROCESSES.md

 ## Leads

-Each working group must have at least 2 leads, ideally 3.
+Each working group should have at least 2 leads, ideally 3, though young working groups may have only 1 lead initially.
 Working groups should strive to include representatives from multiple organizations as both leads and members.
 Working group leads must be Members of the Elafros project (that is, have made multiple contributions to the project in the form of code, design, or documentation).

 Please see the [Community Roles](ROLES.md) document for a description of a lead’s role and requirements.